ZYChimne/Beautiful-Languages/README.md

 * Things are always better in the morning.
 #### Wuthering Heights
 * He's more myself than I am.
 Whatever our souls are made of, his and mine are the same.
-* If all else perished, and he remained, I should still continue to be; and if all else remained, and he were annihilated, the universe would turn to a mighty stranger.
-* Be with me always - take any form - drive me mad! only do not leave me in this abyss, where I cannot find you!
-Oh, God! it is unutterable!
-I can not live without my life!
-I can not live without my soul!
 * I wish I were a girl again, half-savage and hardy, and free.
 * If he loved with all the powers of his puny being, he couldn't love as much in eighty years as I could in a day.
-* Catherine Earnshaw, may you not rest as long as I am living.
-You said I killed you--haunt me then.
-The murdered do haunt their murderers.
-I believe--I know that ghosts have wandered the earth.
-Be with me always--take any form--drive me mad.
-Only do not leave me in this abyss, where I cannot find you!
-Oh, God!
-It is unutterable!
-I cannot live without my life!
-I cannot live without my soul!
-* I have not broken your heart - you have broken it; and in breaking it, you have broken mine.
 * Terror made me cruel . . .
 * She burned too bright for this world.
 * I cannot express it; but surely you and everybody have a notion that there is or should be an existence of yours beyond you.
 What were the use of my creation, if I were entirely contained here?
 My great miseries in this world have been Heathcliff's miseries, and I watched and felt each from the beginning: my great thought in living is himself.
 If all else perished, and he remained, I should still continue to be; and if all else remained, and he were annihilated, the universe would turn to a mighty stranger: I should not seem a part of it.
 My love for Linton is like the foliage in the woods: time will change it, I'm well aware, as winter changes the trees.
 My love for Heathcliff resembles the eternal rocks beneath: a source of little visible delight, but necessary.
 Nelly, I am Heathcliff!
 He's always, always in my mind: not as a pleasure, any more than I am always a pleasure to myself, but as my own being.
 * I gave him my heart, and he took and pinched it to death; and flung it back to me.
 People feel with their hearts, Ellen, and since he has destroyed mine, I have not power to feel for him.
-* If you ever looked at me once with what I know is in you, I would be your slave.
 * You teach me now how cruel you've been - cruel and false.
 Why did you despise me?
 Why did you betray your own heart, Cathy?
 I have not one word of comfort.
 You deserve this.
 You have killed yourself.
 Yes, you may kiss me, and cry; and wring out my kisses and tears: they'll blight you - they'll damn you.
 You loved me - what right had you to leave me?
 What right - answer me - for the poor fancy you felt for Linton?
 Because misery, and degradation, and death, and nothing that God or Satan could inflict would have parted us, you, of your own will did it.
 I have no broken your heart - you have broken it; and in breaking it, you have broken mine.
 So much the worse for me that I am strong.
 Do I want to live?
 What kind of living will it be when you - Oh, God! would you like to lie with your soul in the grave?
 * I have to remind myself to breathe -- almost to remind my heart to beat!
 * My love for Linton is like the foliage in the woods: time will change it, I'm well aware, as winter changes the trees.
 My love for Heathcliff resembles the eternal rocks beneath: a source of little visible delight, but necessary.
-Nelly, I am Healthcliff!
+Nelly, I am Heathcliff!
 He's always, always in my mind: not as a pleasure, any more than I am always a pleasure to myself, but as my own being.
 * It was not the thorn bending to the honeysuckles, but the honeysuckles embracing the thorn.
 * It is hard to forgive, and to look at those eyes, and feel those wasted hands,' he answered.
 'Kiss me again; and don’t let me see your eyes!
 I forgive what you have done to me.
 I love my murderer—but yours!
 How can I?
 * Honest people don't hide their deeds.
-* May she wake in torment!" he cried, with frightful vehemence, stamping his foot, and groaning in a sudden paroxysm of ungovernable passion.
-"Why, she's a liar to the end!
-Where is she?
-Not there—not in heaven—not perished—where?
-Oh! you said you cared nothing for my sufferings!
-And I pray one prayer—I repeat it till my tongue stiffens—May she wake in torment!" he cried, with frightful vehemence, stamping his foot, and groaning in a sudden paroxysm of ungovernable passion.
-"Why, she's a liar to the end!
-Where is she?
-Not there—not in heaven—not perished—where?
-Oh! you said you cared nothing for my sufferings!
-And I pray one prayer—I repeat it till my tongue stiffens—Catherine Earnshaw, may you not rest as long as I am living; you said I killed you—haunt me, then!
-The murdered do haunt their murderers, I believe.
-I know that ghosts have wandered on earth.
-Be with me always—take any form—drive me mad! only do not leave me in this abyss, where I cannot find you!
-Oh, God! it is unutterable!
-I cannot live without my life!
-I cannot live without my soul!
 * Heaven did not seem to be my home; and I broke my heart with weeping to come back to earth; and the angels were so angry that they flung me out into the middle of the heath on the top of Wuthering Heights; where I woke sobbing for joy.
 * He wanted all to lie in an ecstasy of peace; I wanted all to sparkle and dance in a glorious jubilee.
 I said his heaven would be only half alive; and he said mine would be drunk: I said I should fall asleep in his; and he said he could not breathe in mine.
 * He shall never know I love him: and that, not because he's handsome, but because he's more myself than I am.
 Whatever our souls are made out of, his and mine are the same.
 * I’m wearying to escape into that glorious world, and to be always there: not seeing it dimly through tears, and yearning for it through the walls of an aching heart: but really with it, and in it.
 * A person who has not done one half his day's work by ten o'clock, runs a chance of leaving the other half undone.
-* Nelly, I am Heathcliff - he's always, always in my mind - not as a pleasure, any more then I am always a pleasure to myself - but, as my own being.
-* And I pray one prayer--I repeat it till my tongue stiffens--Catherine Earnshaw, may you not rest as long as I am living!
-You said I killed you--haunt me, then!...Be with me always--take any form--drive me mad! only do not leave me in this abyss, where I cannot find you!
 * Treachery and violence are spears pointed at both ends; they wound those who resort to them worse than their enemies.
 * Whatever our souls are made of, his and mine are the same.
 #### Pride and Prejudice